 Citizen and permanent resident employees who are being underpaid are advised against going to the agency in question.
 Instead, they should contact the Ministry of Manpower (MOM), along with their union, if applicable.

 Companies that fail to follow the PWM model are subject to fines.
-In fact, 57 licensed cleaning firms have been issued fines since the model was implemented in 2014.
+In fact, at least 57 licensed cleaning firms have been issued fines since the model was implemented in 2014.

 The government’s Local Qualifying Salary (LQS) program is designed to prevent employers from undercutting Singaporean workers by hiring cheap foreign staff.
 Under this legislation, companies must fill a quota of citizens and permanent residents being paid a certain amount before they can hire migrants.

-Singapore’s monthly gross median income is currently S$4,752.
-Residents have by far the highest salaries in the Association of Southeast Asian Nations (ASEAN) zone, taking home around ten times as much money as workers in nearby countries like Vietnam or Indonesia.
-Moreover, that number has been steadily growing, with median income increasing by almost 10% between 2017 and 2022.
+Singapore’s monthly gross median income from employment is currently S$5,775.
+Residents earn the highest salaries in ASEAN.
+Incomes are around 10× higher than in nearby countries like Vietnam or Indonesia.
+Moreover, that number has been steadily growing.
+Median income grew ~25% from 2014–2024.

 That said, the recent increase in inflation worldwide has affected the Lion City.
 Real salaries in Singapore – that is, salaries that take inflation into account – fell by 1.5% in 2023.
 They may have increased on paper, but reality hits slightly different.